yge58/caffe2-opencv-ndkcamera/README.md

 # There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
 Caffe and opencv are written in c++, for the sake of performance, it is better to integrate all of them in c++.
 I am not sure, is it?
 If performance suffer because of Java, NDK code might come to rescure.
-Therefore, I intended to speed up real-time image classification by eliminating java code which is involved in retrieving image source, calling caffe, and other stuff involved in classification.
-Java, of course, plays a crutial role of app lifecycle and user experience.
+Therefore, I intended to speed up real-time image classification by eliminating java code (camera, caffe interaction part) as much as possible.

+Java, of course, plays a crutial role in app lifecycle and user experience.

 # Where is caffe classification taken place?
 The whole caffe classification process is taken place in cpp/camera/ImageReader.cpp, runcaffe() method if I remember correctly.